-Renal and hepatic impairment
+Renal and hepatic impairment:

 Patients with renal impairment have less ability to eliminate the active antipsychotic fraction than adults with normal renal function.
-Patients with impaired hepatic function have increases in plasma concentration of the free fraction of risperidone (see section 4.2).
+Patients with impaired hepatic function have increases in plasma concentration of the free fraction of risperidone.

-Venous thromboembolism
+Venous thromboembolism:

 Cases of venous thromboembolism (VTE) have been reported with antipsychotic drugs.
-Since patients treated with antipsychotics often present with acquired risk factors for VTE, all possible risk factors for VTE should be identified before and during treatment with RISPERDAL and preventative measures undertaken.
+Since patients treated with antipsychotics often present with acquired risk factors for VTE, all possible risk factors for VTE should be identified before and during treatment with Risperidone and preventative measures undertaken.

-Intraoperative floppy iris syndrome
+Intraoperative floppy iris syndrome:

-Intraoperative Floppy Iris Syndrome (IFIS) has been observed during cataract surgery in patients treated with medicines with alphala-adrenergic antagonist effect, including RISPERDAL (see section 4.8).
+Intraoperative Floppy Iris Syndrome (IFIS) has been observed during cataract surgery in patients treated with medicines with alpha1a-adrenergic antagonist effect, including Risperidone.